 Corporate Finance Faculty Board and Technical Committee

-The Corporate Finance Faculty's executive staff at ICAEW reports to the faculty’s Board.
+The Corporate Finance Faculty Board advises the executive staff at ICAEW and contributes to setting the strategic direction for the faculty.
 The Technical Committee is the Corporate Finance Faculty's technical and regulatory advisory forum.

 Corporate Finance Faculty Board